 Dr. Debbie and I have three children, Natalie, Heidi and Andrew.
 Currently we have three unique cats, a budgie and a leopard gecko.
 In my free time I love to travel and in the winter I am a ski instructor at Mt.
 Hood Meadows.
 I love Oregon and I am very glad to be able to live and work in the place that I call home.

 I grew up in Beaverton, Oregon and graduated from Oregon State College of Veterinary Medicine in 1993.
 Dr. Brent and I were married after we both completed school.
 We moved to Minneapolis for awhile but we were thrilled when we were able to return to Oregon.
 We love living in this beautiful state, so close to both of our families.
-We share our life with three kids, four cats and one dog.
+We share our life with three kids, three cats, one bird and one gecko.

 In 1997 we purchased Animal Care Clinic and since then we have worked hard to create a clinic where we can practice optimal care for animals.
 I believe that with great basic care we can increase the quality of life for our family pets.
 This often means they have longer to spend with us!

 As cats and dogs reach their geriatric years, there are several things we can do to help them feel their best.
 Aging pets often must cope with the pain of arthritis.
 My passion for easing that pain has been the motivation behind becoming certified in animal rehabilitation.
 Through rehabilitation, I can help ease the pain that animals are feeling, whether it’s caused by arthritis, an injury, surgery, or a neurological disease.
 I have been certified since 2012, and applying what I've learned to help our patients.

 I feel fortunate to work in a community that makes pet healthcare a priority.
 Our clients and our patients make every day a learning experience – and I find that very rewarding.